tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 A retrospective is an exercise designed to help a team identify opportunities for growth or celebrate wins.
 They can be complex but I like to use a fairly simple model for the sake of simpler logistics.

-You can run one after a project launches (to focus on process), amongst a discipline team (to focus on team process), or anytime you feel like there are things to discuss (this is the stage we were in).
+You can run one after a project launches (to focus on process) or anytime you feel like there are things to discuss (this is the stage we were in).
 It’s a great time to _pause_ and reflect on things we often forget about when we get lost in everyday work.

 The goals of a retrospective: